-Introductory microeconomics and macroeconomics (Econ 1 and 2); Math 104 and Math 114 or 115 OR students who have received a B+ or better in Math 104 may take Econ 101 and Math 114 or 115 concurrently.
+Introductory microeconomics and macroeconomics (Econ 1 and 2); Math 104 and Math 114 or 115 or students who have received a B+ or better in Math 104 may take Econ 101 and Math 114 or 115 concurrently.
 Transfer students for Math 104 must complete Math 114 or 115 before enrolling in Econ 101.
 All enrollment is through permission of the department.

 The course assumes multivariate calculus, and a strong understanding of these mathematical tools is crucial to succeed in the course.
-To emphasize this point: if you are not comfortable with basic calculus, this course may not be appropriate for you.
+To emphasize: if you are uncomfortable with basic calculus, this course is not appropriate for you.
+Below is a list of topics that you are expected to be familiar with.
+Most of these concepts are reviewed in Perloff's Calculus Appendix and the relevant section of the Appendix is listed.